RKNF404/chromium-hardening-guide/pages/BROWSER_SELECTION.md

 \
 It suffers the issues of typical vanilla builds, but with the added issues of ungoogled-chromium itself.
 For example, usage of [tcmalloc in the past](https://github.com/ungoogled-software/ungoogled-chromium-debian/commit/9f7246d1c29d58cd467c540d580ab15bcc9e8b88).

+### Cromite

+Cromite is [not a security-focused browser](https://discuss.grapheneos.org/d/16562-browser-mulch-vs-cromite/10).
+Cromite has some problematic changes included which reduce privacy and security.
+For example, it includes the Eyeo filtering engine which has all the [issues of Brave's adblock-rs](#content-blocking) but is written in C++ (so memory unsafe), essentially increasing the attack surface massively.
+Additionally, Cromite [enables Manifest V2 Extensions](https://github.com/uazo/cromite/blob/6d6ce62db92b0a6b415c55e9b8fd861da13bfd6e/docs/FEATURES.md?plain=1#L165) in full, which adds a lot of additional attack surface over Chrome/Chromium.
+So they add a very risky adblocking engine to avoid extensions, but then enable MV2 likely for the purpose of content blocking, which results in adding a bunch of attack surface with only the benefit of one or the other.
+With that said, the developer does seem very receptive and transparent to change for issues raised about Cromite.
+\
+[Cromite also does not enable CFI on Android](https://github.com/uazo/cromite/issues/1537).
+It used to, but it caused issues.
+\
+Cromite, from what I have seen, is in the same spot as Brave.
+It doesn't improve that much on-top of Chromium security-wise, mostly just a vague privacy and freedom promoting way.
+It has many of the same flaws as Brave and not as many of the same benefits.
+I wouldn't call the browser security-focused currently, nor do I see a reason to use it for improved security over something like Chrome or a decent Chromium build.
+\
+As of recently, [according to the developer](https://github.com/uazo/cromite/issues/2884#issuecomment-4388203683), Cromite's maintainence will be spotty until September of 2026.
+As of the time of writing this, Cromite last updated on April 10th, on May 21st there are approximately 300 CVEs patched since April 7th.
+Until the situation improves, you should avoid using Cromite.

 ### Helium

 [Helium](https://helium.computer/) is a browser based on UGC (ungoogled-chromium).
 It makes use of patches from many sources, including its own.
 Most of the patches are usability focused, such as [bangs support](https://github.com/imputnet/helium/blob/main/patches/helium/core/add-native-bangs.patch) and a custom service that acts as a provider for various things throughout the browser (that can be self-hosted).
 The most notable issue though is the preloading of an extension, uBlock Origin.
 Some may consider this positive, but [it is not](#content-blocking).
 This a decently large source of fingerprinting and attack surface, even if it were uBlock Origin Lite (uBO MV3 variant), this is still not a good idea.
 Extensions should be avoided where possible, and baking them in is an anti-feature, even if they provide useful functionality.
 Despite it being based on UGC, Helium's services feature provides a proxy for performing component updates, which is very nice but is also only a fix for an issue in UGC, it isn't an actual improvement over Chromium.